| 0 | 2 Comments

 Why Am I Talking About Lightning Protection?

-First, I'd like to give you some facts about the system being installed here at the Victorian home.
+First, I’d like to give you some facts about the system being installed here in this Victorian home.

 lightning_rod_in_turret_apex.JPG Wolf_Lightning_Protection_van.JPG